Chinese Dumplings Guide: 8 Most Popular Types of the Dim Sum Staple

 Wonton (馄饨)

-Just like shui jiao, wontons are boiled types of Chinese dumplings that also originate from the northern regions of China.
-With much thinner flour wrappers than shui jiao, wontons are delicate and tender, matching their loose English translation of “swallowing a cloud”.
+Just like shui jiao, wontons are boiled types of Chinese dumplings that originate from the northern regions of China.
+Their much thinner flour wrappers, however, make wontons more delicate and tender (which explains the loose English translation of wonton as “swallowing a cloud").

-Like most dumplings, the inner filling is a mixture of ground meat (traditionally pork) and vegetables that is seasoned lightly to add a hint of flavor.
-The main allure of wontons are the broth they are boiled in, which is commonly chicken broth.
+Like most dumplings, wontons' inner filling is a mixture of lightly seasoned vegetables and ground meat (traditionally pork).
+Their main allure is the broth they are boiled in, which is typically chicken broth.

-For a more in-depth flavor, the broth can also be made with pork bone and shrimp shells.
+For enhanced depth of flavor, the broth can be made with pork bone and shrimp shells.
 Either preparation results in a clear, refreshing soup with delicate wontons floating about.

-For an alternative take, wontons can also be fried and served with a sweet dipping sauce.
+Alternatively, wontons can be fried and served with a sweet dipping sauce.

 Har Gow (虾饺)